binsnake/KUBERA/README.md

 See the LICENSE file for full license texts and copyright notices.
 ## License
-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License, effective from the commit including the LICENSE file.
-It is free for non-commercial use; commercial use requires permission from REAPS, s.r.o., which holds all rights.
-Prior commits without a license are under default copyright ("all rights reserved").
+This project is licensed under the MIT license, effective from the commit including the LICENSE file.
 See the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 Please follow the naming conventions and formatting specified in the .editorconfig file.
 For detailed guidelines, see CONTRIBUTING.md (if available) or contact REAPS, s.r.o.